 When I felt I had the pose figured out, I might have gone astray again by creating more visual noise with detailed shading and tattoos.

 I like the result!
 But I’m afraid I won’t finish the other band members!

 I’m keeping a habit of making a short walk every day.
 Since we moved to a house with a garden I’m all about plants and finding out which species is which.
 And with spring being in full swing, a lot of little flowers pop up in the green sea of regular grass – making it easier to identify these little plants.

 I have no training whatsoever to idenify plant species, so I use the PlantNet app, which lets me upload a photo and its algorithm compares it millions of other uploaded photos to determine which species it is.
 I found it works pretty well, although I always look for a bit more information on the plant if it’s really the thing.
 Many species look very much alike, and part of the fun is learning about them!

 Identifying wild plant species feels like a lost art.
 I find it super interesting to be able to name wild plants and learn about their properties.
 After all, they form the largest part of nature around us, they grow on every roadside and field.
 I’d love to combine this new-found interest with illustrations of some kind, but I’m not sure what kind of project yet.
 But I’m thinking!

 I’m not exactly a Sinatra fan, but I thougth this would make a striking title to my yearly retrospection post, haha!
 It has hardly been a very good year in many aspects, but I feel happy and humbled that the pandemic hasn’t hurt me or my business financially!

-I started this year trying to get a foot between the door in the board game industry, I contacted a lot of companies during January and February.
-I was even asked for a quote for Christmas themed puzzles.
+I started this year trying to get a foot between the door in the board game industry.
+I contacted a lot of companies during January and February and was even asked for a quote for Christmas themed puzzles.
 I attended OBJECT with fellow BNO members and had my first and last convention on March 7th and 8th.

 And then everything closed down in this year’s first lockdown on March 17th.